tabreturn/tabreturn.github.io/_posts/2019-01-15-processing.py_in_ten_lessons--05-_art_of_the_state.md

 ## Data Visualisation

 Data visualisation is a recurring theme in these lessons.
 It relates neatly to a lot of the coding content and makes for some intriguing -- and often, enlightening -- visual output.
-Writing Processing code provides you with full control over visual output.
-No longer shall you be limited to whatever Excel can conjure for you.
+Writing Processing code provides you with full control over visual output, so you're longer limited to whatever Excel can conjure.
 Instead, you get to explore novel ways to visualise data -- ranging from highly abstract (like something you'd see in an art gallery) to highly informative, or anything in between.

 At various points, you'll be provided brief introductions to useful 'data viz' concepts.
 Lists-of-lists are a means of managing multidimensional data, so now seems an opportune time to review the role of dimension in data visualisation.
 Before moving onto writing any code, though, we'll look at a hypothetical scenario demonstrating how list data translates into visual output.